darshbs/SemiSupervised-DDOS-Detection/README.md

 # 🚀 Semi-Supervised Machine Learning Approach for DDoS Detection
+This project was submitted undr the guidance of Dr. S. Joy Kumar, PhD., to the Department of Computer Science and Engineering of Batch 2018 - 2022, St. Mary’s Engineering College (AFFILIATED TO JNTUH, APPROVED BY AICTE, ACCREDITED BY NAAC) as part of our Bachelor of Technology degree.
+This work is entirely original, with all referenced content properly cited.
+The results are based solely on our project efforts and have not been previously submitted for any degree at any institution.

 ## 📌 Project Overview
 This project implements a **Semi-Supervised Machine Learning** approach to detect **Distributed Denial-of-Service (DDoS) attacks** efficiently.
 By leveraging both labeled and unlabeled data, the model improves its accuracy while reducing dependency on fully labeled datasets.